PromptCOS: Towards Content-only System Prompt Copyright Auditing for LLMs: Methodology

 \subsection{Overview of \Name}

-As shown in Figure~\ref{fig:pipeline}, our approach, \Name, consists of \textbf{watermark embedding} phase and \textbf{copyright verification} phase.
-In general, the watermark embedding phase involves optimizing the prompt, the verification query, and the signal mark.
-We first design a special optimization objective to meet the four requirements (\ie, effectiveness, distinctiveness, fidelity, and robustness) based on three key designs: \emph{cyclic output signals}, \emph{injecting auxiliary tokens} and \emph{setting cover tokens}.
-Then, we use an alternating optimization algorithm to perform token-level optimization.
-In the follow-up copyright verification phase, we submit the verification query to the suspicious LLM-based application and audit the copyright based on the output content.
-We design a watermark similarity calculation method based on slide-window to ensure the correct and robust content-level copyright auditing resultss.
+As shown in Figure~\ref{fig:pipeline}, our approach, \Name, consists of two phases: \textbf{watermark embedding} and \textbf{copyright verification}.
+In the watermark embedding phase, we jointly optimize the system prompt, the verification query, and the signal mark.
+We formulate a dedicated optimization objective that satisfies four key requirements (\ie, effectiveness, distinctiveness, fidelity, and robustness), enabled by three core designs: \emph{cyclic output signals}, \emph{auxiliary token injection}, and \emph{cover-token configuration}.
+We then apply an alternating optimization algorithm to perform token-level refinement of all components.
+In the copyright verification phase, we submit the verification query to the suspicious LLM-based application and infer copyright ownership from its output.
+To robustly recover the watermark despite uncertainty in its position, frequency, and char-level variations, we design a sliding-window char-level similarity metric that locates the most similar segment within the generated content and computes a watermark-similarity score for copyright auditing.